Apmelqui/WPF-BMI-Calculator/ReadMe.txt

-BMI Calculator
+BMR Calculator

-BMI calculator is a program to calculate the BMI of a person based on the gender, age, weight and height.
+BMR calculator is a program to calculate the BMR (Basal Metabolic Rate) of a person based on the gender, age, weight and height.

 It can be calculated in metric or imperial system.